emhedlin/bim_2020/README.md

 * calculated distance to nearest occupied neighbour data
 * created csv for mapping yearly occupancy in pefa/rlha
 * started script for territory delineation

+### October 8
+* completed script to programmatically search for territories that are occupied by multiple pairs in a given year.